MicrosoftDocs/azure-devops-docs/docs/report/powerbi/data-connector-connect.md

 	![](./_img/data-connector-get-data-7.png)

 10. Choose **Connect** upon verification of your credentials.
-Upon successful login Power BI will verify if your user account has the right permissions to access the specified project.
+Upon successful login Power BI will verify if your user credentials have the right permissions to access the specified project.
 If any errors arise, refer to the [Q & A](#q-a) section as it covers the most common problems.

 	![](./_img/data-connector-get-data-8.png)